 Omega 3 in Wild Salmon: The Neuro-nutrient Connection

-The purpose of this article is to introduce the evidence that will connect the importance of omega 3 fatty acid to mood and cognitive disorders is found in the development and function of the central nervous system can be considered the primary default system in the formation of mood and cognitive disorders.
+The formation of mood and cognitive disorders is found in the development and function of the central nervous system.
 Animal studies have shown reduced accrual of omega 3 (DHA) during critical stages of brain development resulting in neurocognition deficits and elevated behavioral indices of anxiety, aggression, and depression.
 The amount of omega 3 or 6 in the cell membrane determines its response to depression.
-The Harvard Mental Health Letter, 2011, reported that “omega 3 contributes to heart and neurological health and is vital for fetal brain development”.
-Supplementing omega 3 will increase the neuro conductivity of the brain decreasing inflammation and depression.
-Omega 3, DHA, is responsible for gene expression of the brain, retina, liver and adipose tissues.
+“Omega 3 contributes to heart and neurological health and is vital for fetal brain development” reported in the Harvard Mental Health Letter (2011).
+Supplementing with this nutrient will increase the neuro conductivity of the brain decreasing inflammation and depression.
+Omega 3, DHA, is responsible for gene expression of the brain, retina, liver, and adipose tissues.

 Inflammation and anxiety lower with Omega 3

-Attention Deficit – Hyperactivity Disorder and Omega 3
+Attention Deficit – Hyperactivity Disorder

 Attention deficit-hyperactivity disorder (ADHD) is a neurological failure in parts of the brain that exhibits inattention and hyperactivity-impulsivity.
 The child may display one or more of the behaviors and may have learning disabilities reported by the National Institute of Mental Health, 1999.
-Areas of the brain associated with dysfunction are basal ganglia, and right prefrontal cortex.
+Areas of the brain associated with dysfunction are basal ganglia and right prefrontal cortex.
 Preterm babies show deficits in cortical gray matter maturation and children diagnosed with ADHD or schizophrenia show the same, (McNamara & Carlson, 2006).

 Chronic Disease and Omega 3

 Healthline reported that most health organizations agree that 250–500 mg of combined EPA and DHA is enough for adults to maintain overall health.
-High amounts of omega-3 fats from fatty fish, algae and several high-fat plant foods.
+High amounts of omega-3 fats from fatty fish, algae, and several high-fat plant foods.
 The site also mentioned that it helps reduce metabolic syndrome symptoms, helps treat lupus, rheumatoid arthritis, ulcerative colitis, Crohn’s disease, and psoriasis.

 Omega 3 Conclusion

 Healthline has reported the same health benefits that I listed.
-If you wish to read the full article on the latest research, please just google the doi number listed here.
+If you wish to read the full article on the latest research, please just google the DOI number listed here.

-To Your Health!
+To Your Health & Happiness!